korylprince/WebKiosk/README.md

 A bug in Gtk causes the program to crash whenever the toolbar is double-clicked under certain window managers including ratpoison.

 This is part of the reason for using com.py.
 A bug report has been filed [here](https://bugzilla.gnome.org/show_bug.cgi?id=679468).

+If we run gnome-settings-daemon, the program will not crash any longer (this also keeps the power settings.)

 #License#